burcakotlu/GLANET/docs/source/overview.rst

 represented as an interval tree.
 However, Enrichment which is finding out the genomic intervals which overlap significantly is not trivial since genome is not homogeneous, gene density differs and genome organization is complex.
-For Enrichment Analysis, GLANET utilizes sampling based statistical test which takes genomic biases such as GC content and Mappability into account, during random interval generation for samplings.
+For Enrichment Analysis, GLANET utilizes sampling-based statistical test which takes genomic biases such as GC content and Mappability into account, during random interval generation for samplings.

 And in Regulatory Sequence Analysis, transcription factor annotation results are further analysed whether any SNP (given in the first set)